-As the MPO for the Cape Girardeau - Jackson urbanized area, the Southeast Metropolitan Planning Organization (SEMPO) is responsible for meeting the federal metropolitan planning regulations for the specified geographic area that includes the City of Cape Girardeau, the City of Jackson, and portions of Cape Girardeau County and Scott County, Missouri, as well as portions of the Village of East Cape Girardeau and Alexander County, Illinois.
-A map showing the SEMPO metropolitan planning area is attached at the end of this document.
+As the MPO for the Cape Girardeau - Jackson urbanized area, the Southeast Metropolitan Planning Organization (SEMPO) is responsible for meeting the federal metropolitan planning regulations for the metropolitan planning area (MPA) that includes the City of Cape Girardeau, the City of Jackson, and portions of Cape Girardeau County and Scott County, Missouri, as well as portions of the Village of East Cape Girardeau and Alexander County, Illinois.
+An MPA boundary map showing the SEMPO metropolitan planning area is attached at the end of this document.
 This area is faced with the challenge of maintaining a number of transportation systems that meet the needs of a growing region, including highways, railways, ports, airports, transit, bicyclists, and pedestrians.
 Addressing this challenge is SEMPO's top priority, followed by planning for expansion of these systems to accommodate future growth.